chenkennt/docascode/metadata_spec.md

 ### 1.1 Items

 Item is the basic unit of metadata format.
-From documentation perspective, each item represents a "section" in the documentation.
+From documentation perspective, each item represents a "section" in the reference documentation.
 This "section" is the minimum unit that you can cross reference to, or customize its layout and content.

 > When implementing the metadata format for your own language, you can decide which elements are items.
 For example, usually namespaces, classes, methods are items.
 But you can also make smaller elements like parameters to be item if you want them to be referencable and customizable.